 Only stockholders of record on our books at the close of business on October 31, 2022 will be entitled to attend and vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
 As of the close of business on October 31, 2022, we had 1,052,853,970 shares of common stock outstanding and 972,700 shares of preferred stock outstanding.
 Each share of common stock entitles the record holder to one vote on each matter to be voted upon at the Annual Meeting.
-Each share of preferred stock entitles the record holder to twenty-five votes on each matter to be voted upon at the Annual Meeting of Stockholders, this proxy statement, the enclosed proxy card and the 2021 Annual Report will be mailed to stockholders of record on or about December [XX], 2022.
-Exhibits to the 2021 Annual Report will be provided to any stockholder at no charge upon written or oral request to our corporate secretary at the address set forth under "Communication with the Board of Directors" below.
+Each share of preferred stock entitles the record holder to twenty-five votes on each matter to be voted upon at the Annual Meeting.
+Each share of preferred stock entitles the record holder to twenty-five votes on each matter to be voted upon at the Annual Meeting.
+Copies of the Notice of the Annual Meeting of Stockholders, this proxy statement, the enclosed proxy card and the 2021 Annual Report will be mailed to stockholder at no charge upon written or oral request to our corporate secretary at the address set forth under "Communication with the Board of Directors" below.